sierraCode397/Analytics-Rules/README.md

 - Save this Jenkins password for future steps

-- The test connection may fail initially (expected behavior)
+- The test connection may fail initially (expected behavior) So far if you test the connection it will fail because you already don't have the jenkins job but it will work.
+Save the integration (Connection)

 - The integration will work after Jenkins job creation